Black Folks Sweet Potato Pie Recipe™

 Ingredients

-- Sweet potatoes Garnet, Jewel (ideal for baking), or Beauregard sweet potatoes are best, as they produce a naturally sweet pie filling with a smooth, silky texture.
+- Sweet potatoes, such as Garnet, Jewel (ideal for baking), or Beauregard, are best, as they produce a naturally sweet pie filling with a smooth, silky texture.
+To ensure a pie filling that won’t need to be thickened, stick with fresh sweet potatoes.
+Canned sweet potatoes can result in a thinner, more mushy pie.
 Learn more about the best sweet potatoes for sweet potato pie HERE.

 - Evaporated milk is creamier and thicker, adding a luscious, velvety texture to the filling.